Afterlife-Horizon/afho_backend/README.md

 -   `/filters`
     Allows you to add filters to the queued songs.

-_There are 30 commands to look at, I advise typing /help for more information..._
+_There are more than 30 commands to look at, I advise typing /help for more information..._

 ## Websites